 Execute Intents

 Thirdfy validates and executes intents for registered agents.
-Any DeFi agent can be validated here — protocol-agnostic, runtime-agnostic.
+Any DeFi agent can be validated here.

 What is Execute Intent?

 Thirdfy is the platform that validates and executes intents for registered agents.
-Any DeFi agent can be validated here — protocol-agnostic, runtime-agnostic.
+Any DeFi agent can be validated here.

-• Agent submits an action (e.g. swap, vote, claim)
+• Agent submits an action (e.g. swap, earn deposit, perps order)

 • Thirdfy validates: policy, limits, allowed actions

-• Platform signs and fans out to subscribed users
+• Platform signs and fans out to delegated users

 • One intent → many executions (async)